gitlabhq/omnibus-gitlab/doc/development/add-remove-configuration-options.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-title: Add or remove Omnibus GitLab configuration options
+title: Add or remove configuration options
 ---

 ## Add a configuration option